1942–1944 musicians' strike: Decline of the big bands

 One unexpected result of the strike was the decline in popularity of the big bands of the 1930s and early 1940s.
 The strike was not the only cause of this decline, but it hastened the shift from big bands with an accompanying vocalist to an emphasis on the vocalist, with the exclusion of the band.
 In the 1930s and pre–strike 1940s, big bands dominated popular music; immediately following the strike, vocalists began to dominate popular music.

 During the strike, vocalists could and did record without instrumentalists; instrumentalists could not record for the public at all.
 As historian Peter Soderbergh expressed it, "Until the war most singers were props.
 After the war they became the stars and the role of the bands was gradually subordinated."

-Before the strike began there were signs that the increasing popularity of singers was beginning to reshape the big bands.
+Even before the strike began there were signs that the increasing popularity of singers was beginning to reshape the big bands.
 When Frank Sinatra joined Tommy Dorsey's band in 1940, most selections started with a Tommy Dorsey solo.
 By the time Sinatra left in 1942, his songs with the band began with his singing, followed by any solos by Dorsey or others.

 A significant moment in the rise of the vocalist occurred when Sinatra performed with Benny Goodman and his Orchestra at New York City's Paramount Theater on December 30, 1942.
 Sinatra was third–billed on the program and although he was then the most popular singer in the country, Goodman had never heard of him.
 Goodman announced him and the audience roared and shrieked for five minutes.
 Goodman's bewildered response was, "What the hell was that?"
 Once Sinatra started to sing, the audience continued to shriek during every song.
-As a saxophone player said, "When Frank hit that screaming bunch of kids, the big bands just went right into the background."
+As a saxophone player later said, "When Frank hit that screaming bunch of kids, the big bands just went right into the background."

-The other major cause of the decline of the big bands was World War II itself—and the resulting loss of band members who were drafted, curtailment of traveling by touring bands because of gasoline rationing, and a shortage of the shellac used to make records.
+The other major cause of the decline of the big bands was World War II itself—and the resulting loss of band members who were drafted, curtailment of traveling by touring bands because of gasoline and other rationing, and a shortage of the shellac used to manufacture records.